SteelCompendium/data-md-dse/Bestiary/Monsters/Radenwights/Statblocks/Radenwight Swiftpaw.md

     trigger: An ally deals damage to the target.
     effects:
       - name: Effect
-        effect: The swiftpaw makes a free strike against the targe.
+        effect: The swiftpaw makes a free strike against the target.
 ~~~